-The unquestionable darling of the hipster elite and the social influencer crowd, Giulia Sprint Coupes are a masterpiece in simplicity and subtlety that is nearly unmatched anywhere else across the automotive landscape.
+The unquestionable darling of the hipster elite and the social influencer crowd, Giulia Coupes are a masterpiece of simplicity and subtlety that is nearly unmatched anywhere else across the automotive landscape.
 Every centimeter of these cars is a tribute to thoughtful design, from the graceful line creeping from the truck lid, over the rear window, to the sharp drop going over the hood and on to the Giulia’s gorgeous and highly distinctive front end.
 The symphonic sounds created under the hood certainly don’t hinder the experience either.
 There’s really only one way to describe these cars: absolutely delightful.

 7. Alfa Romeo 4C Mole Costruzione Artigianale

 The Alfa Romeo 4C, alongside the fabulous 8C, has helped revitalize the Alfa Romeo brand in the United States and beyond.
 Built on a superb carbon-fiber tub and powered by a 1,750-cc turbocharged 4-cylinder engine, it is both exciting to drive and wonderful to look at.
 In 2018, former FCA CEO Sergio Marchionne declared that the 4C would be discontinued with no successor announced.
 Seeing an opportunity to create something truly incredible, Up Design alongside Adler Group created what they thought a potential successor could look like.
 The Mole Costruzione Artigianale, is a truly unique coachbuilt creation in the finest Turinese tradition and has since received worldwide acclaim for its stunning appearance.